cceh/capitularia/doc_src/webprojekt/wordpress/plugin-dev.rst

 We use webpack to compile all our JS and CSS modules.

-Webpack generates a manifest file in :file:`themes/Capitularia/manifest.json` that contains the path to all compiled modules.
+Webpack generates a manifest file in :file:`dist/manifest.json` that contains the public path to all compiled modules.

 The theme and plugins load all JS code through the function: